 From buying a coffee for the person in line behind you to picking up litter at your local park, small acts of kindness can be just as meaningful as grand gestures.
 Sure, it can be easy to get caught up in the busyness of everyday life, but being able to spot opportunities to do something nice for someone else can have a positive impact on yourself and others.

-Performing random acts of kindness any time of year can make a difference, but if you’re not sure where — or when — to start, might we suggest Random Acts of Kindness Day, which is celebrated annually on Feb.
-17. The idea behind the day is to encourage people to look outside themselves and do something helpful for their fellow man, and then to carry that spirit throughout the rest of the year, until we, as its tagline says, “make kindness the norm.”
+Performing random acts of kindness any time of year can make a difference, but if you're not sure where — or when — to start, might we suggest Random Acts of Kindness Week, which this year is celebrated from Feb.
+11-17.
+The idea behind the week-long celebration is to encourage people to look outside themselves and do something helpful for their fellow man, and then to carry that spirit throughout the rest of the year, until we, as its tagline says, “make kindness the norm."
 This random act of kindness can run the gamut, from complimenting a stranger to leaving inspirational notes around town to buying a gift for someone when they were least expecting it.

 Being kind has a lot of benefits, both psychological and physical.
 Here are four ways that performing random acts of kindness can actually make us feel better, and make the world a better place.